api-platform/docs/distribution/index.md

 The generated code contains a list (including pagination), a delete button, a creation and an edition form.
 It also includes [Bootstrap 4](http://getbootstrap.com) markup and [ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) to make the app usable by people with disabilities.

+If you prefer to generated a PWA built on top of Vue.js, or a native mobile app, read [the dedicated documentation](../client-generator/index.md).

 ## Other Features